jeyaramanHub/Smitch_repo/README.md

 Both BLE and WiFi are working properly and mDNS is underway.

-GATT BLE is working with nordic RF application.
+GATT BLE is working with nordic RF mobile application.

 Please check this for your reference.